Tibet Autonomous Region: Geography

 The Tibet Autonomous Region is located on the Tibetan Plateau, the highest region on Earth.
 In northern Tibet elevations reach an average of over 4572 m.
 Mount Everest is located on Tibet's border with Nepal.

 China's provincial-level areas of Xinjiang, Qinghai and Sichuan lie to the north, northeast and east, respectively, of the Tibet AR.
 There is also a short border with Yunnan Province to the southeast.
 The countries to the south and southwest are Myanmar, India, Bhutan, and Nepal.
 China claims Arunachal Pradesh administered by India as part of the Tibet Autonomous Region.
 It also claims some areas adjoining the Chumbi Valley that are recognised as Bhutan's territory, and some areas of eastern Ladakh claimed by India.
-India and China agreed to respect the Line of Actual Control in a bilateral agreement signed on 7 September 1993.
+India and China agreed to respect the Line of Actual Control in a bilateral agreement signed on September 7, 1993.

-Physically, the Tibet AR may be divided into two parts: the lakes region in the west and north-west and the river region, which spreads out on three sides of the former on the east, south and west.
+Physically, the Tibet AR may be divided into two parts: the lakes region in the west and northwest and the river region, which spreads out on three sides of the former on the east, south and west.
 Both regions receive limited amounts of rainfall as they lie in the rain shadow of the Himalayas; however, the region names are useful in contrasting their hydrological structures, and also in contrasting their different cultural uses: nomadic in the lake region and agricultural in the river region.
 On the south the Tibet AR is bounded by the Himalayas, and on the north by a broad mountain system.
 The system at no point narrows to a single range; generally there are three or four across its breadth.
 As a whole the system forms the watershed between rivers flowing to the Indian Ocean — the Indus, Brahmaputra and Salween and its tributaries — and the streams flowing into the undrained salt lakes to the north.

 The lake region extends from the Pangong Tso Lake in Ladakh, Lake Rakshastal, Yamdrok Lake and Lake Manasarovar near the source of the Indus River, to the sources of the Salween, the Mekong and the Yangtze.
 Other lakes include Dagze Co, Namtso, and Pagsum Co.
 The lake region is a wind-swept Alpine grassland.
 This region is called the Chang Tang (Byang sang) or 'Northern Plateau' by the people of Tibet.
 It is 1100 km broad and covers an area about equal to that of France.
 Due to its great distance from the ocean it is extremely arid and possesses no river outlet.
 The mountain ranges are spread out, rounded, disconnected, and separated by relatively flat valleys.